 Finally, because factoring is the simple encashing of tied-up assets without adding debt, it may be a better financing option compared to other choices such as a term loan.

 This is because of the nature of factoring as compared to loans.

 For SME owners who intend to grow their business, factoring should be the first choice of financing.
 As factoring is essentially early payment for goods/services delivered, it helps reduce an SME’s cash turnover cycle (i.e. they receive their upfront profits faster) and allows them to take on new jobs.
 This allows them to scale much faster.

 However, factoring works only if the business is already generating receivables.

 On the other hand, a term loan (the borrowing of a lump sum with a fixed monthly repayment schedule) is usually more suitable for a one-time investment.
-The downpayment for a new store or purchasing new equipment will usually require a term loan as most SMEs can’t afford to use its cash reservices (typically their source of working capital) for these purchases.
+The downpayment for a new store or purchasing new equipment will usually require a term loan as most SMEs can’t afford to use its cash reserves (typically their source of working capital) for these purchases.

 Factoring companies also take on payment collection on behalf of clients, saving you time and resources.
-It may prove especially helpful when dealing with perpetually late paying clients.
+It may prove especially helpful when dealing with perpetually late-paying clients.
 The factoring companies have established efficient ways for collection.

 Finally, factoring can be extremely important for small exporters in Singapore.
-Most overseas established exporters trade on open account terms, which means they export goods before payment is due.
+Most established overseas exporters trade on open account terms, which means they export goods before payment is due.
 Such terms involve risks, which may not be acceptable to SMEs in the trade.
 Export factoring can help SMEs to trade on the same terms as the big players.

 Once the goods are exported, the factor (financing company) will pay the exporter after verifying, while waiting for payment to be made.
 The factor essentially takes over the collection of payment from the foreign importer as well as the risk of non-payment.